Turge08/print_area_bed_mesh/README.md

 ## Disclaimer

-It's impossible to account for everyone's various config.
-When first implementing this, be prepared to click the :Emergency Stop" button if it tries to probe off the bed.
+This is currently in development.
+While it works on my 2 printers, it's impossible to account for everyone's various config.
+When first implementing this, be prepared to click the "Emergency Stop" button if it tries to probe off the bed.

 ## Setup